-2. Lead Local Education Agency (LEA) (Maximum Points: Not Scored/ Required)
+(2) Lead Local Education Agency (LEA) (Maximum Points: Not Scored/ Required)

-- a.
-Lead LEA Type: Select the Agency Type from the drop-down list.

-The Lead Agency/fiscal agent on the application must be one of the following eligible LEAs: school district, county office of education, direct-funded charter school, or regional occupational center or program operated by a joint powers authority or county office of education.
-If applying as an ROC/P based at a county office of education, be sure to select the appropriate ROC/P option. - b.
-Lead LEA: Select the LEA that will serve as the Lead Agency for this CTE Pathway/Program Plan.
+- (a) Lead LEA Type: Select the Agency Type from the drop-down list.
+The Lead Agency/fiscal agent on the application must be one of the following eligible LEAs: school district, county office of education, direct-funded charter school, or ROC/P operated by a joint powers authority or county office of education.
+If applying as an ROC/P based at a county office of education, be sure to select the appropriate ROC/P option. - (b) Lead LEA: Select the LEA that will serve as the Lead Agency for this CTE Pathway/Program Plan.
 If the agency cannot be found or if the information is inaccurate, please contact the K12 SWP help desk by clicking the link in the instructions.
-(Address and ADA for Lead LEA are auto-populated by NOVA.) - c.
-Lead LEA Primary Contact: Please identify the individual who will serve as Primary Contact for this Pathway/Program Plan.
-Include name, phone, and email. - d.
-Participating Schools: Enter each of the lead LEA's school(s) that is participating in the Pathway/Program Plan. - e.
-Pathway/Program Region: Select the region in which you are applying.
-The LEA shall be located in and offer instruction within the geographical boundaries of the region from which it is applying for funds.
-LEAs that offer site-based instruction in multiple regions should apply within the region where the participating site is located.
-LEAs that offer primarily online/virtual instruction may apply only in the region within which its chartering district is located.
+(Address and ADA for Lead LEA are auto-populated by NOVA.) - (c) Lead LEA Primary Contact: Please identify the individual who will serve as Primary Contact for this Pathway/Program Plan.
+Include name, phone, and email.
+If applicable, include Lead LEA Reporting Designee.